ciaraosull/project-3-mastermind/README.md

 3. **Code Hint & Guess Lists**

 *   After the user made their first guess, every guess after that was returning an empty code hint list.
-The problem was  the code hint list was empty as nothing was being compared after first check.
-The solution was to create 2 new variables to copy back in a list to check against again on next guess.
+The problem was the code hint list was empty as nothing was being compared after the first check.
+The solution was to create 2 new variables to copy back into a list to check against again on the next guess.

     ![Code Hint Bug](/assets/images/copy-lists-bug-screenshot.png)